bennyzen/pihole-unbound-padd-hyperpixel4-rpi/README.md

 ```
 Now hit Enter two times and then on the font-selection screen select a font that is big enough for your eyes.
 PADD will adapt the amount of information that is shown automatically.
 The bigger the font, the lesser info is shown.

+## Set as DNS
+Depending on your network setup, you can now instruct your router to tell all clients to use PiHole as DNS.
+Or you can just configure the clients manually by entering its IP as DNS.

 ## Test DNS performance
 After you have successfully setup everything and started the stack, make sure you test the performance of the DNS by doing:
 ```